exercism/v3/reference/stories/shopping-cart.md

 # Shopping cart exercise

 There are multiple ways of solving this exercise.
-It's probably necessary to master some basic concepts like: strings, hashes or collections before this exercise can be tackle.
+It's probably necessary to master some basic concepts like: strings, hashes or collections before this exercise can be tackled.
 It's probably a good candidate to introduce the concept of state.

 ## Instructions